vishnutej000/Resume-evaluator/README.md

 ### Gmail Search Operators

-Here are some useful Gmail search operators you can use:
+Here are useful Gmail search operators:

 - `subject:` - Search in subject line
 - `from:` - Search by sender